daveabrock/daveabrock.github.io/_posts/2020-09-04-boost-code-quality-ndepend.markdown

 If you are using something like Azure DevOps, you can use an extension that contains a build task.
 This will produce the dashboard at a moment's notice, just like we saw in our local Visual Studio.

 Much like how you can enforce quality gates in your CI tooling for code coverage and coding conventions, you can also do for NDepend.
 The extension ships with a dozen quality gates for things such as technical debt amount or issues with a particular severity—for example, you could enforce a gate where developers don't push any code with Major or Critical issues.
+The quality gates are also C# LINQ queries, so you [can easily tweak existing gates or create new ones](https://mailstat.us/tr/t/2elpw4ntkesbnhaa/9/https://www.ndepend.com/docs/quality-gates#Customization).

 On top of enforcing code quality across the team, you have the advantage of the metrics in one place (and not scattered across dev machines) and also can report progress up the chain, if needed.